fibo/fibo.github.io/_projects/markdown2code/index.md

 npm install markdown2code
 ```

-THen, if you add a script to your package.json, like the following one
+Then, if you add a script to your package.json, like the following one

 ```json
     "markdown2code": "markdown2code -l javascript README.md > ${npm_package_main}",